auriq/essentia_docs/source/install/aws/iam-role.rst

 different ways.

 * Creating an `IAM Role <http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html>`_ and attaching it to the instance during instance creation.
-* Logging into the master node and running ``aws configure`` to save your AWS Access Credentials to a file.
+* Logging into the master node and running ``aws configure`` to save your AWS Access Credentials to a file (enables launching worker nodes only, not used for S3 access).
 * Entering your AWS Access Credentials directly into the Essentia commands when they are needed.

 A downside of the last two options is that the user needs to worry about the AWS Access Credentials, maintain their security, and